 Many patients with os odontoideum are asymptomatic.
 However, because the tip of the odontoid is not technically connected to the base of the axis the patient may have an unstable neck.
 If the instability is severe, damage to the spinal cord can result causing myelopathy.

 Myelopathy can manifest with several symptoms.
 Patients may have numbness and tingling in the upper and lower extremities.
-If damage to the nervous tissue responsible for motor movements occurs, patients may complain of weakness (and possibly even paralysis).
+If damage to the nervous tissue responsible for motor movements occurs, patients may complain of weakness (and possibly even paralysis in extreme cases!).

-On exam, patients may have both upper and lower motor neuron signs.
-Upper motor neuron signs refer to exaggerated reflexes - Babinski and Hoffmann signs, clonus, and bowel or bladder spasticity are all examples.
+On examination, patients may have both upper and lower motor neuron signs.
+Upper motor neuron signs refer to exaggerated reflexes – Babinski and Hoffmann signs, and clonus are all examples of this.
 These findings tend to be seen below the level of the actual spinal cord injury.
 Lower motor neuron findings typically occur at the level of the spinal cord damage, and consist of flaccid weakness with decreased reflexes.

 Diagnosis of os odontoideum is made by x-rays or CT of the cervical spine.
 To assess the degree of instability in the joint, some doctors will get flexion and extension x-rays as well.

-The image to the right is a CT of the cervical spine that illustrates the missing portion of the odontoid process (marked by arrows in image below).
+The image to the right is a CT of the cervical spine that illustrates the missing portion of the odontoid process (marked by arrows in the image).
 A normal CT of the cervical spine is shown to the left for comparison.

-Some patients may also get an MRI to assess for spinal cord and ligamentous injury, especially when symptoms are present.
+Some patients may also get an MRI to assess for spinal cord and ligamentous injury, especially when symptoms or physical examination findings are present.